stefanomartins91/stefanomartins91/README.md

 <h1>Hi 👋, I'm Stefano Martins!</h1>
-<h3>I'm a Junior Full Stack Developer with a background in business management area. <p>
+<h3>I'm a Junior Full Stack Developer from Brazil 🇧🇷 with a background in business management area.👨‍💼 <p>
-    Recently graduated from em Le Wagon Web Development Bootcamp , transitioning into the technology field!</p></h3>
+    Recently graduated from em Le Wagon Web Development Bootcamp, transitioning into the technology field!</p></h3>

-- 🌱 I’m currently learning **SQL.
+- 👨‍🎓 I’m currently learning ➡️ **SQL.
 After that, I'm planning on starting a Python course.**

-- 💬 Ask me about **whatever!
+- 💬 Ask me about ➡️ **whatever!
 From music to movies, to life in other planets and even after death, I love to have deep conversations!**

-- 📫 How to reach me :**stefano.rcastilho@gmail.com**
+- 📫 How to reach me ➡️ **stefano.rcastilho@gmail.com**

-- ⚡ Fun fact: **I have a comercial pilot license , and over 180h logged as a pilot!
+- ⚡ Fun fact ➡️ **I have a comercial pilot license 👨‍✈️, and over 180h logged as a pilot!
 Question, what do you think is harder?
-Coding, or flying an airplane?**
+Coding, or flying an airplane?🤔🤔🤔**

+- 🎯 Hobbies ➡️ I admit, I'm sort of a geek.
+I **love** playing video games🎮 (RDR2 best game ever made).
+Currently playing Cyberpunk, but CS 2 and PUBG every now and then as well.
+                 I also love sports.
+I go to the gym like 5x a week🏋️‍♂️ and play football whenever i can⚽ Music is also part of my life, and I play acoustic guitar🎸 at my balcony when I'm in the mood or if I wanna try a new song🤘

 <h3 align="left">Connect with me:</h3>
 <p align="left">